S&P 500 Futures Show Benchmark Shuffling to Record High

 U.S. stock futures ticked higher Monday, signaling that the S&P 500 may edge toward a record high amid lackluster trading during the summer vacation period.

-Futures tied to the S&P 500 ticked up 0.3%, pointing to tepid gains after the opening bell.
+Futures tied to the S&P 500 rose 0.5%, pointing to gains after the opening bell.
 The broad index has risen for three consecutive weeks and ended Friday a hair's breadth below its record closing high from February, shortly before the pandemic ravaged financial markets.

 A burst upward by so-called cyclical stocks in the energy and financial sectors, which are sensitive to investors' perception of the U.S. economy, has powered the latest leg of the market's recovery from its March lows.
 Still, the pace of the advance has slowed in recent weeks as investors take stock of hurdles facing the economic recovery, stalled negotiations over a new stimulus package in Washington and tensions with China.